 The founding members of The Royal Automobile Club were ‘adventurer pioneers’, with a restless need to move forward.
 The car was a symbol of progress.
 Members were the brave adventurers and daredevils of their day.
 Whilst the car’s role in society has changed, the spirit of progress is still relevant for today’s members.
 The opportunity we unlocked was positioning the Club as a home from home for kindred spirits with an interest in challenging themselves and exploring new horizons.

-Reinstating the wheel – The previous logotype had lost the shape of the wheel, and with it, its meaning.
+We began by reinstating the wheel in the brand logotype.
+The previous logotype had lost the shape of the wheel, and with it, its meaning.
 Additionally, elements within the logo were unrecognisable at large scale, and filled in when reproduced down small.
 We handcrafted the new logo reinstating the wheel and introducing more intricate detail.

 We created a new tone of voice to reflect the attitude of members, moving away from a legacy of stuffiness and pomposity to something more welcoming and characterful.
 We shifted the emphasis from selling product and amenities to creating a sense of occasion.